Services for the Defense Industrial Base

 The document closely aligns with the catalog of security controls specified by both NIST SP800-53 and ISO 27001.
 Ultimately, NIST 800-171 requires an organization to create a System Security Plan (SSP) that details the technical boundaries in which CUI will be stored, accessed, and processed.
 Additionally, the SSP must detail how an organization meets security requirements of SP 800-171, how technical systems that are outside of the CUI boundaries (including that of 3rd party services) interact with the organization, and the relationships between technical systems as viewed by the security requirements of SP 800-171.

 Once these elements are formalized and codified into a SSP, SP 800-171 goes on to require that an organization identify any gaps in coverage (“mapping”) between the required security controls and those that are in-place and in-effect.

-order by which all gaps will be closed, identifying a date by which each gap will be closed, and naming an individual within the organization as the responsible party to close each gap.
-This set of information comprises
+by which all gaps will be closed, identifying a date by which each gap will be closed, and naming an individual within the organization as the responsible party to close each gap.
+This set of information comprises the organization’s

 Cybersecurity Maturity Model Certification (CMMC)

 The CMMC, which has three levels of certification ranging from “Foundational” to “Expert”, was implemented to increase the cybersecurity posture of the U.E.
 Government’s supply-chain.
 The current DFARS (section 252.204-7020) clause does not require third-party assessments, contractors may self-attest that they have complied with NIST SP 800-171.
 CMMC, however, will require independent, third-party assessments in order to achieve certification.

 A Phased Rollout